mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 # Create a Java Program to Print a Grade Report

+## Learning objectives
-Learning objectives: In this chapter of the tutorial you will learn to
+In this chapter of the tutorial you will learn to ...
 * use SQL inside of a Java program to query the database
 * to iterate result sets
 * to retrieve the conected vertices when qurying an edge class